pubnub/pubnub-mcp-server/resources/sdk_docs/dart_access-manager.md

 ```

 ### Returns
-Empty PamRevokeTokenResult on success.
+Returns an empty PamRevokeTokenResult on success.

 ### Error Responses
-May return 400 Bad Request, 403 Forbidden, or 503 Service Unavailable.
+May return: 400 Bad Request, 403 Forbidden, 503 Service Unavailable.

 ## Parse token

-Decodes a token and returns its embedded permissions and details (for debugging).
+Decodes a token to inspect embedded permissions and TTL.

 ### Method(s)